WICG/turtledove/FLEDGE.md

 ### 5. Event-Level Reporting (for now)

-Once the winning ad has rendered in its Fenced Frame, the seller and the winning buyer each have an opportunity to perform logging and reporting on the auction outcome.
-The browser will call one reporting function in the seller's auction worklet and one in the winning buyer's bidding worklet.
+Once the winning ad has rendered in its Fenced Frame, the seller and the winning buyer and any other truster, publisher-authorized party, each have an opportunity to perform logging and reporting on the auction outcome.
+The browser will call one reporting function in the seller's auction worklet and one in the winning buyer's bidding worklet, and one in any other relevant worklet.

 _As a temporary mechanism,_ these reporting functions will be able to send event-level reports to their servers.
 These reports can include contextual information, and can include information about the winning interest group if it is over an anonymity threshold.
 This reporting will happen synchronously, while the page with the ad is still open in the browser.